jiansfoggy/CODE-SHOW/Python/Parsing_COCO-Text_Dataset/ReadMe.md

 Method 2:
 `CUDA_VISIBLE_DEVICES=2,3 python3 assign_img.py --COCO_path ./COCO_Text.json --img_path ./train2014/`

+Method 3:
+`CUDA_VISIBLE_DEVICES=3,3 python3 yolo_split.py --COCO_path ./COCO_Text.json --img_path ./train2014/`

 ## Step 4 Output
-Now, there should be six files.
+Now, there should be six or even more files.
 Three for new splitted annotations, three for new splitted image sets

 Next, you can play this dataset with your models.